epfl-lara/compiler2024-labs-public/lab02_parser/Readme.md

-# Lab 02 - Interpreter
+# Lab 02 - Parser

-Welcome to the Compiler course 2024!

-In this first lab, you will implement an interpreter for the Alpine language, the language for which we will write the entire compiler during the semester.
+In this second lab, you will implement the parser for the Alpine compiler.

 ## Obtaining the lab files